-On December 18, 2015, a former individual customer filed a purported class action complaint against the Company, IBG, Inc., and Thomas Frank, PhD, the Company's Executive Vice President and Chief Information Officer, in the U.S. District Court for the District of Connecticut.
+On December 18, 2015, a former individual customer filed a purported class action complaint against the Company, IBG, Inc., and Thomas Frank, Ph.D., IBG, Inc.'s Executive Vice President and Chief Information Officer, in the U.S. District Court for the District of Connecticut.
 The complaint alleges that the purported class of the Company's customers were harmed by alleged "flaws" in the computerized system used to close out (i.e., liquidate) positions in customer brokerage accounts that have margin deficiencies.
 The complaint seeks, among other things, undefined compensatory damages and declaratory and injunctive relief.

 On September 28, 2016, the District Court issued an order granting the Company's motion to dismiss the complaint in its entirety, and without providing plaintiff leave to amend.
 On September 28, 2017, plaintiff appealed to the United States Court of Appeals for the Second Circuit.
 On September 26, 2018, the Court of Appeals affirmed the dismissal of plaintiff's claims of breach of contract and commercially unreasonable liquidation but vacated and remanded back to the District Court plaintiff's claims for negligence.
 On November 30, 2018, the plaintiff filed a second amended complaint.
 The Company filed a motion to dismiss the new complaint on January 15, 2019, which was denied on September 30, 2019.
 On December 9, 2019, the Company filed a motion requesting that the District Court certify to the Connecticut Supreme Court two questions of Connecticut law directly relevant to the motion to dismiss.
-Briefing has only recently been completed, and the District Court has not yet ruled on the motion.
-Regardless of the outcome of this motion, the Company does not believe that a purported class action is appropriate given the great differences in portfolios, markets and many other circumstances surrounding the liquidation of any particular customer's margin-deficient account.
+The Court denied the Company's motion to certify on May 15, 2020.
+Currently, Plaintiff's motion for class certification is due on August 16, 2021.
+Regardless of the outcome of this motion, the Company does not believe that a purported class action is appropriate given the great differences in portfolios, markets and many other circumstances surrounding the liquidation of any particular customer's margindeficient account.
 The Company and the related defendants intend to continue to defend themselves vigorously against the case and, consistent with past practice in connection with this type of unwarranted action, any potential claims for counsel fees and expenses incurred in defending the case may be fully pursued against the plaintiff.